mhe/pynrrd/docs/source/user-guide.rst

 :Python Datatype: (N,) :class:`numpy.ndarray` of :class:`int`
 :Python Example: np.array([1, 2, 3, 4])

-The NRRD specification does not explicitly state that spaces are allowed in the comma delineated vector, such as (1, 2, 3, 4).
-However, the pynrrd library does correctly parse any vectors that contain spaces after the commas.
-When saving the NRRD file back, the spaces will be removed from the vector.
+pynrrd will correctly handle vectors with or without spaces between the comma-delimiter.
+Saving the NRRD file back will remove all spaces between the comma-delimiters.

 double vector
 ~~~~~~~~~~~~~